 "I don't care what the law says."

 —Robert Purcell and Jack McCoy

-Later, McCoy says that Carter still doesn't want a deal, and he wonders if Purcell might walk.
+Later, McCoy says that Carter still doesn't want a deal, and he wonders if Robert might walk.
 Branch jokes that McCoy is becoming cynical.
-Rubirosa shows up and says that Purcell testified that he arrived right when Vorgitch did, but Vorgitch's arrival time was rescheduled so that Vorgitch would be in less danger.
-Someone must have tipped off Purcell.
-McCoy goes to talk to Carter at her campaign office and asks if Carter told Purcell about Vorgitch's changed schedule.
+Rubirosa shows up and says that Robert testified that he arrived right when Leon did, but Leon's arrival time was rescheduled so that he would be in less danger.
+Someone must have tipped off Robert.
+McCoy goes to talk to Carter at her campaign office and asks if Carter told Robert about Leon's changed schedule.
 Carter basically admits to it, but says that McCoy has no evidence or he'd have had her charged.
-She says she just wants to help Purcell, but McCoy still thinks it's a political stunt.
+She says she just wants to help Robert, but McCoy still thinks it's a political stunt.

-Actor Allusion: Leon Vorgitch's actor previously showed up on L&O as a defendant who murdered his older brother, a retired sports star.
+- Actor Allusion: Leon Vorgitch's actor previously showed up on L&O as a defendant who murdered his older brother, a retired sports star.
 The CO's are discussing sports as they walk him to the gate and he says he has nothing better to do than read the sports page in prison.

 - Asshole Victim: That's what Dena Carter wanted the jury to believe Leon Vorgitch was, considering his series of murders and that the state couldn't execute him long ago.

 - Hate Sink: Leon Vorgitch is too obvious, but Dena Carter is even worse, using Leon's murder as a sick ploy to advance her political agenda, and using her clients as unwitting pawns (as Robert Purcell found out the hard way).
 Not to mention, she could've sanctioned vigilantism, had Robert been acquitted.